Language and literacies

 The importance of oral language as the foundation of literacy learning

 The impact of new technologies and globalisation has meant that concepts of literacy have greatly expanded.
-While reading and writing print are still central to what it means to be literate, the ability to make sense of visual and oral texts has become just as important.
+The ability to make sense of visual and oral texts is just as important as reading and writing print.
 The term “multiliteracies” reflects the idea that messages are now produced and received in a combination of ways.

 Literacy as social practice

 Kaiako concerned with promoting literacy take into account the many and varied ways that children read and interpret information, and how children share, state their views, and create meanings about the wider world.
 The literacy practices that are significant in the everyday lives of children do not occur in isolation to their interactions with adults, older children, and peers, and significant social events.

 It is well documented that young children are more likely to experience success in learning to be literate when kaiako, children's families, and the wider community have a shared understanding about what literacy involves, what aspects matter most, and what is valued by everyone.